MartinLei/MSI_CLOUD/README.md

 - scala3
 - javascript

+## Frameworks
+- play for the backend part
+- vue.js for the frontend part

 ## Run-tme environment
 - jvm 21 for the play backend
 - sbt 1.9.6 for scala3
 - npm 10.2.0 for the vue.js frontend
-- docker for the db
+- docker for the postgresql db

 ## Database

-- postgresql 16 via docker container
+- postgresql 16

 # Developing